 Data issues

-Limited data for 2001 as access was restricted due to the Foot and Mouth outbreak.
+Limited data for 2001 as access was restricted due to the outbreak of foot and mouth disease.

 Acknowledgements